Sajjon/klirr/README.md

 # Etymology

-Klirr is a Swedish 🇸🇪 a onomatopoeia word meaning "clink" - the sound of coins falling onto a hard surface.
+Klirr is a Swedish 🇸🇪 an onomatopoeia word meaning "clink" - the sound of coins falling onto a hard surface.
 It is part of the Swedish idiom "klirr i kassan" (_"clink in the cash register"_) meaning "cash flow", income you get from invoicing!

 [ron]: https://github.com/ron-rs/ron
 [data_path]: https://docs.rs/dirs-next/latest/dirs_next/fn.data_local_dir.html